Transwest Air has an extensive fleet of over 40 fixed wing aircraft and helicopters, adapted for use on dry land, water and snow.

 DHC-3 Turbo Otter

-Transwest Air has two turbo otters.
+Transwest Air has one turbo otters.
 The Turbo Otter cruises at 130 mph, and can operate in a wide variety of conditions.
 It is equipped with floats in the summer, and wheels/skis in the winter.
 The Turbo Otter can carry 9 passengers, or up to 2,600 lbs of freight.

 There are eight Beaver aircraft in our fleet.
 Our Beavers can seat five to six comfortably.
 It has a top speed of 105 mph.
 It has a cargo capacity of 1,500 lbs.
 All can operate on wheels, skis, or floats.